Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-`@telegram-apps` packages are finely detailed, with each package being responsible for its specific part of the platform and having an intuitive file structure.
+`@telegram-apps/sdk` packages are finely detailed, with each package being responsible for its specific part of the platform and having an intuitive file structure.

 ## Unused Code